RENEE MONTAGNE, HOST:

 NOGUCHI: Thank you, Steve.

 INSKEEP: NPR's Yuki Noguchi, with details of a settlement between the states' attorneys general, five major banks and the federal government.
 Twenty-six billion dollars will be paid out as part of that deal.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.